OpenMDAO/POEMs/README.md

 ===============

 The Poetry process is the official mechanism for proposing, discussing, revising, and ultimately approving or rejecting all changes to the [OpenMDAO](https://openmdao.org) project which effect its user interaction.
+The process involves writing, reading, and discussing documents called POEMs (**p**roposal for **O**penMDAO **e**nhance**m**ent).

 Poetry governs all API changes, feature additions, and feature removals to the OpenMDAO project.
-Poetry is also recursive, because it also governs any changes to the Poetry process itself.
+It is also recursive, because Poetry also governs any changes to the Poetry process itself.

-Poetry serves two primary and equally important purposes:
+The process serves two primary and equally important purposes:

 1) Announce all changes to the user interface of OpenMDAO to users
 of the framework **before** they are added to the main repository